zerotouch-naveed/ewarranty/NEW_SCHEMA_DOCUMENTATION.md

 ### For Main Company
 - Full control over all white-label operations
 - Ability to provide support across all white-labels
-- Centralized user management and key control
+- Centralized user management and Wallet control
 - Detailed audit trails for compliance

 ### For White-label Companies